- Spread Eagle Junction works

 - A24 Network Resilience Epsom Town Centre Business Case submission

-These works were due to commence on 17 September but due to emergency utility works at East Street and Hook Road they will now start 24 September
+Work commenced on Monday 24 September.
+This was originally planned to start on 17 September but was delayed due to emergency utility works at East Street and Hook Road

 This phase of the improvements to the town centre will renew the traffic signals at the Spread Eagle Junction, at the pedestrian crossing at the Ashley Centre access and at the crossing by Derby Square.